Bonn-Oberkassel station: Planning

 The planned extension of S-Bahn line 13 from Troisdorf to Oberkassel (connecting to Cologne/Bonn Airport at 20-minute intervals) will increase the importance of the station.
 This plan requires the construction of additional tracks and a turn-back facility for S-Bahn trains, involving extensive work.
 According to Deutsche Bahn's plans, construction is to begin in early 2017.
 Since the trains of the East Rhine railway are planned to run on schedule during the construction period, a construction period of twelve years is estimated.
-The route is due to be finished at the end of 2028.
+The route is due to be finished in 2030.
 On the section between Troisdorf and Bonn-Beuel, S-Bahn services are planned to commence at the end of 2026.